Do you have a breakaway collar for your cat?

 Cats whose collars become entangled are at risk of choking or serious injury as they struggle to free themselves.
 Breakaway collars, sometimes called quick-release collars, are designed to snap open when tugged with sufficient force.
 This helps to ensure the cat is released from the collar should it snag on something like a tree branch.

 “Even if your cat never goes outdoors, it’s best to be safe just in case,” says BC SPCA manager of animal welfare Kim Monteith.
-“You never know when someone might leave a window open or your cat could escape out the door with an unexpected delivery, or if something frightens him, like fireworks.”
+“You never know when someone might leave a window open, or your cat could escape out the door with an unexpected delivery, or if something frightens them, like fireworks.”

 Don’t rely on just a collar and tag